anaconda/pyscript-tutorial/03_browser_as_computing_platform.md

 the execution of our code into Web Workers.
 - Web Workers are a simple means for web content to run execution in background threads, without **blocking** nor interfering with the _main thread_.
-- To enable worker execution it would be just needed to add the `worker` attribute to the `<script type="py">` element.
+- To enable worker execution it would be just needed to add the `worker` flag to the `<script type="py">` element.
+- A common use case of web worker with PyScript is in conjunction with the `terminal` flag, to create an interactive Python terminal in the browser.